rosgluk/posts/README.md

 # posts

-This page contains links to my posts about software development, AI, experiments etc.
+This page contains links to my posts about software development, AI, experiments and Melbourne it-related events.

 ## Linux & ops